-Early childhood education has been our specialty at The Harbor School since 1973, and we take this responsibility seriously.
-The early childhood years, ages 3-8, are a critical developmental stage that forms the foundation of a child’s future growth and advancement.
+Early childhood education has been our specialty at The Harbor School since 1973.
+An intentionally small school, our small classes focus exclusively on Preschool through 3rd Grade when children are discovering and developing their individual learning styles and dispositions.
+The early childhood years are a critical developmental stage that forms the foundation of a child’s future educational growth and advancement.

 We believe that our differences enrich us and make our community stronger.
 Our commitment to diversity, equity, and inclusion is a core school value and is infused across our program.

 We educate each child as a unique learner with differentiated instruction and individualized attention so that children develop and thrive to reach their fullest potential.
 We accomplish this with dynamic, experienced teachers in every classroom and a curriculum that increases in rigor, individual responsibility, and social awareness over the course of a child’s time at Harbor.

 To meet the developmental needs of the whole child, our program has three key components: academic, social/emotional, and physical.

 Our academic curriculum is both intellectually challenging and individually responsive to each child's developing learning style.
 We know that learning is more meaningful when it is hands-on, inquiry-based, and interdisciplinary.
 Harbor teachers facilitate learning based on student interests and integrate subject areas within authentic learning experiences, as students make, create, and design.
 Working in small groups and one-on-one with students, our teachers can identify, adapt, and respond to students’ diverse learning styles and dispositions at an individual level.

 Our social emotional curriculum informs a child’s evolving understanding of community, beginning in the early years with identity and friendship, and expanding to encompass the larger school community, care for our world, and service to others.
 Students develop social skills with kindness and empathy, learn how to understand and respond to emotions, and practice mindfulness.